USEPA/CMAQ/CCTM/docs/Release_Notes/Two_Way_Coupled_WRF-CMAQ.md

 ## Brief Description

 The new two-way coupled WRF-CMAQ model which is based on WRF 3.8 and CMAQ 5.2, is an online meteorology-chemistry model that simulates the two-way feedback between meteorology and chemistry.
-The feeback focuses on the interactions of estimated aerosol mass on incoming shortwave radiation.
+The feedback focuses on the interactions of estimated aerosol mass on incoming shortwave radiation.

 ## Build Instructions